Ayumi Hamasaki: 2014–2015: Colours, A One, and Sixxxxxx

 From May 30 to July 6, 2014, Hamasaki held her Premium Showcase: Feel the Love tour.
 Hamasaki's fifteenth studio album, entitled Colours, was released on July 2, 2014; recorded in Los Angeles, it was the sole project the singer worked on entirely in the United States.
 Of its creative direction, Hamasaki said: "Now that I'm living in L.A., I thought 'I want to do work I could only do in L.A'...
 I was very proactive about it."

 A One, Hamasaki's sixteenth studio album, was released on April 8, 2015; during its press tour, the singer described the album as a return to "the 'Ayumi Hamasaki' of the past".
-Between April and July 2015, Hamasaki embarked on her Arena Tour 2015 A: Cirque de Minuit tour, followed by the released of Sixxxxxx, her sixth EP.
-To promote the release, Hamasaki held her first fanclub exclusive tour in twelve years.
+Between April and July 2015, Hamasaki embarked on her Arena Tour 2015 A: Cirque de Minuit tour, followed by the release of Sixxxxxx, her sixth EP.
+To promote the release, Hamasaki held her first fan club exclusive tour in twelve years.
 On December 23, 2015, Hamasaki released Winter Diary: A7 Classical.